 Which one are you focusing upon this holiday season?

 The following morning the drama began.
-Fighting over each other’s toys and games.
+Fighting over each other’s toys.
 Arguing with me for no reason.
 Seeking control rather than enjoying the moment.

 In their traumatized minds, the holidays remained a trigger to their unfortunate past.
 Nothing in life seemed fair.
 Rather than being kids and celebrating, several of my children sabotaged the moment.

 A week later those “things” meant little to nothing.
 I even found several gifts in the large trash can in the garage.
 Discarded.

 They had no purpose.
 No connection.
 No worth.

 For my three oldest children, the first holiday with a new family meant more of the same.
 Disappointment.

 All they knew from their years in foster care was strangers giving gifts anonymously.
 To needy kids at Christmas time.
 “Eight-year-old male.
 Nine-year-old female.”
 Nameless.
 Faceless.